nixworks/public/news/2013/10/31/README.md

 ##### New Zealand
 ### [A report by the New Zealand Transport Accident Investigation Commission into the 2012 Carterton hot air balloon crash that killed 11 people recommends the introduction of random drug testing for transport operators following a finding that the pilot had smoked marijuana before getting on board. ](/news/2013/10/31/a-report-by-the-new-zealand-transport-accident-investigation-commission-into-the-2012-carterton-hot-air-balloon-crash-that-killed-11-people.md)
-_Context: marijuana, random drug testing, 2012 Carterton hot air balloon crash, New Zealand, Transport Accident Investigation Commission_
+_Context: Transport Accident Investigation Commission, 2012 Carterton hot air balloon crash, New Zealand, marijuana, random drug testing_

 ##### Organisation for the Prohibition of Chemical Weapons
 ### [The Organisation for the Prohibition of Chemical Weapons declares that Syria has destroyed 21 of 23 known chemical weapons facilities, and now must destroy the chemical weapons themselves. ](/news/2013/10/31/the-organisation-for-the-prohibition-of-chemical-weapons-declares-that-syria-has-destroyed-21-of-23-known-chemical-weapons-facilities-and-n.md)